 - Pig ears

 Tip: Save 15% on your pig ear order from Raw Paws Pet Food with my affiliate discount code K9Savings (or anything else from them).

 Hairy ears are another chew favorite with my pups!
 They’re also naturally rich in manganese and fiber.

 It took Missy 12.5 minutes to finish the hairy beef ear she’s eating in the video below.

-Raw Feeding Miami carries the dehydrated beef ears and sells them in sets of two for $6.50.
+Raw Feeding Miami carries the dehydrated beef ears and sells them in sets of two.

-Tip: Use my RFM referral discount link to get 10% off.
+Tip: Use my RFM referral discount link to get 10% off your first RFM order.